josephxbrick/accordion/README.md

 ```
 * **layer**: (required) the layer to be added
 * **expandedHeight**: (required) the height of the accordion item when expanded
-* **normalheight**: (optional if not specifying the clickTarget) the height of the accordion item when contracted.
+* **normalheight**: (optional if not specifying `clickTarget`) the height of the accordion item when contracted.
 Default is the height of the provided layer.
 * **clickTarget**: (optional): the layer that when clicked expands or contracts the accordion item.
-Default is the layer that's being added.
-This layer must be either the layer that is added or a descendant of the layer that is added.
+The default click target is the provided layer.
+The click target must be either the provided layer or a descendant of the provided layer.
 ### accordion.expandItem()
 Use the expandItem() function to open an accordion item.
 ```
 expandItem(layer, isAnimated)
 ```
-* **layer**; the layer to expand
+* **layer**: the layer to expand
 * **isAnimated**: (optional) boolean: whether the accordion item animates when it opens

 ### accordion.contractItem()